yuloh/yuloh.github.io/_posts/2016-04-12-github-pages-best-practices.md

 ## Use Jekyll Compose

+This isn't really specific to Github pages, but I find it so helpful I had to add it.

 In Jekyll you are supposed to have the date in the title, like `2016-04-12-learn-jekyll.md`.
 You also need to put the files in a specific place, and add special 'front matter' to the top of each post.

 Luckily there is a gem that handles all of that.
 [Jekyll compose](https://github.com/jekyll/jekyll-compose) adds commands to create drafts, posts, and pages, and will set the correct filename and front matter.